mfwarren/appdailysales/readme.md

     -h     : print this help message and exit (also --help) -a uid : your apple id (also --appleId)
     -p pwd : your password (also --password)
+    -b publisherId : your publisher ID used for iAd
     -P     : read the password from stdin (also --passwordStdin) -o dir : directory where download file is stored, default is the current working directory (also --outputDirectory) -v     : verbose output, default is off (also --verbose)